WestleyK/drive-speed-test/README.md

 ## What is drive-speed-test:

-`drive-speed-test.sh` test the read and write speed of your external drive through the Terminal. <br>
+`drive-speed-test-vX.X.sh` test the read and write speed of your external drive through the Terminal. <br>
 this is designed and tested on raspberry pi. <br>

 <br>